-Additional cost per ingredient)
+(Additional cost per ingredient)

 Sandwiches are baked, not grilled.
-They are served with pickles, and your choice of corn chips & salsa, potato chips, or BBQ beans.
+They are served with pickles and your choice of corn chips & salsa, potato chips, or BBQ beans.
 Substitute a cup of soup for $1.50

 Tired of taco pizzas?
 This pizza brings the flavor of the Southwest without being boring.
 It feature lightly seasoned browned ground beef, black beans, a unique sweet & spicy salsa, onions, sweet bell peppers, and tortilla strips, topped with cheddar cheese and our 3-cheese blend topping cheese.

 Better than the usual Northwoods pizza, our (Not so) Classic Italian starts with sauce made with fresh Roma tomatoes, topped with thick-cut gourmet pepperoni, pork sausage that we season for just the right flavor, onions, sweet bell peppers, and 5 types of cheese.
 Delicious!